GoldenChrysus/ffxiv-ember-overlay/ACT_INSTALLATION.md

 ## Installing OverlayPlugin

 OverlayPlugin allows ACT to show your DPS and other metrics in a visually-pleasing manner over your game (hence, overlay).
-You will need these in order to use overlays such as Ember Overlay.
+You will need this in order to use overlays such as Ember Overlay.

 1. Open the Windows file browser, right-click the address bar, choose "Edit Address," and enter `%APPDATA%\Advanced Combat Tracker` -- then hit enter.

 ![](https://i.imgur.com/8j1slAT.png)

 ![](https://i.imgur.com/6hWQMPX.png)

 2. You should now be in the folder `<your name>\AppData\Roaming\Advanced Combat Tracker`.
 We'll come back to this folder in a moment.